** Wolfpack v3 is now live! **

 Wolfpack aims to be the "swiss army knife" of monitoring.
 To borrow a line from Etsy..."if it moves we monitor it, even if it doesn't move we'll monitor it just in case it makes a break for it!

 Wolfpack is an extensible .Net windows service based framework for running jobs to monitor your software and system.
-The data collected can be sent directly to Growl clients, WCF, SQL, SQLite, NServiceBus and it exposes a native Geckoboard REST/JSON data feed so you can create instant dashboards for your system.
+The data collected can be saved to a database and published to other plugins such as a Growl or HipChat.

-augments this with email, console and MongoDb outputs plus there is even a plugin
+augments this with plugins for email, Growl, HipChat, MongoDb, Powershell plus there is even a

 is super easy and built straight into Wolfpack as a simple command line switch!